 On this page:

 If you’re a European Union (EU) citizen, you and your family will be able to apply to get either settled or pre-settled status.
 This will mean you can continue living in the UK after 31 December 2020.
-The EU Settlement Scheme is now fully open.
+The EU Settlement Scheme is now fully open and the Government has confirmed that it wlll continue whether the UK leaves the EU with or without a deal.

 You will not need to apply if: